Writing

 Success Criteria

-Each time the children compose a new piece of writing, 'success criteria' they use to guide and support them.
+Each time the children compose a new piece of writing, they use 'success criteria'to guide and support them.
 These are based on the transcription and compostition skills of writing from the National Curriculum.
 While the chidlren are writing, they are encouraged to tick off when they think they have achieved them or when there is evidence in their writing.
 The writing statements, which contain all the age related expecatitions for wriitng, are present in the front children's books and the teachers use these to evidence the children's learning.
 After a longer piece of writing has been marked, Teachers will give a 'Wish' based on any success criteria not met, or a writing statement not yet achieved, to move the child's writing on and provide progression.

 Please see 'Assessment' for all writing statements